vktr274/cnn-affect-recognition/README.md

 The notebook for the last experiment in this series of attempts with ResNet-18 and ResNet-34 can be found in the [`src`](./src/) directory as [`resnet-34-affect-better-labels-balanced.ipynb`](./src/resnet-34-affect-better-labels-balanced.ipynb).

-### ResNet-50 from Tensorflow pretrained on ImageNet
+### Training a ResNet-50 from Tensorflow pretrained on ImageNet

 We decided to try using a ResNet-50 model pretrained on ImageNet that is available in the Tensorflow library.
 We used a similar top as the VGG16-like top we used with ResNet-18 and ResNet-34 but with less neurons, 2048 and 512 respectively.
 We also set a different dropout rate of 0.2 before the last `Dense` layer.
 Keras applications require the input to be preprocessed to match the ImageNet dataset.
 To do that Tensorflow provides a `preprocess_input` function that can be used to preprocess the input.
 The model was initialized like this: